-provides opportunities for both Physically Impaired and Cognitively Impaired students.
+provides opportunities for cognitively impaired students.
 The Thunderbolts are an Official Varsity Sports Program and a member of the Minnesota State High School League (MSHSL).
 This opportunity is available for students with various disabilities at ALL District 833 Schools in grades 7-12.
 They learn to play team sports and compete against other teams from around the state.
 In addition, the Thunderbolts is a co-ed team that also provides tremendous social opportunities as well to help the athletes gain confidence and build a positive self image which carries over into the classroom, home, job and community.